AiueoABC/Play_with_DroidCam/README.md

 (https://play.google.com/store/apps/details?id=com.dev47apps.droidcam)

 # How to use?
+If you just want to try how it works, please check the release too.
+Windows executable file is available.

 * Clone this repo `git clone https://github.com/AiueoABC/Play_with_DroidCam.git`
 * Move to the cloned directory `cd Play_with_DroidCam`